How to Build Your Own Video Conferencing App in Under an Hour

 Step 2: Control the Backend with an API Call (10 Minutes)

-Next, you need to tell your backend to create a meeting room and generate a token for a user to join.
+Next, your application's backend needs to communicate with the Plug-N-Meet server to create a room and generate a join token for a user.
 This is done with a simple server-side API call.

 You can use our official PHP SDK or JavaScript SDK, or call the API directly.
-Here’s a simple example in PHP:
+Here’s a robust example in PHP that checks if a room is active before creating it:

 <?php